• The University of Western Australia (M304), 35 Stirling Highway,

 Research interests

-Autism; mental health and well-being of autistic people, with a focus on anxiety; understanding psychological and social factors contributing to poorer mental health in autistic people; masking/ camouflaging in autistic people and its psychosocial correlates; autistic burnout; identification, diagnosis and supports for autism in adulthood; supporting autistic people in higher education; post-diagnostic supports for later-diagnosed autistic adolescents and adults.
+Autism; mental health and well-being of autistic people, with a focus on anxiety; understanding psychological and social factors contributing to poorer mental health in autistic people; masking/ camouflaging in autistic people and its psychosocial correlates; autistic burnout; identification, diagnosis and supports for autism in adolescence and adulthood; supporting autistic people in higher education; post-diagnostic supports for later-diagnosed autistic adolescents and adults; improving measurement of mental health and wellbeing in autistic adults.

 Teaching overview